-Negative differences resulting from comparison of the carrying amounts of the assets with their recoverable amount are recognised in profit or loss.
+Negative differences between assets' carrying amount and their recoverable amount are recognised in profit or loss.

 (g) Financial instruments

 (i) Classification of financial instruments

 Financial assets are classified, at initial recognition, as subsequently measured at amortised cost, fair value through other comprehensive income (OCI), and fair value through profit or loss.